What Evidence is Needed to Support a VA Disability Claim for Anxiety Disorders?

 Eligibility Criteria for VA Disability Claims

-To receive VA disability benefits for an anxiety disorder, veterans must first establish a service connection.
-This means proving that the disorder either started during service or resulted from another service-connected condition.
+To receive VA disability benefits for an anxiety disorder, veterans must prove the three elements of service connection.
+This involves a current diagnosis, an in-service event, and medical nexus between the two.
+The medical nexus means proving that the disorder either started during service or resulted from another service-connected condition.
 Strong evidence, such as service records, medical evaluations, and personal accounts, helps demonstrate this link.
-Veterans may also need to address indirect connections, such as anxiety stemming from chronic pain or other conditions related to service.
-Establishing this connection is often the foundation for a claim, as the VA's approval depends on it.
+Veterans will want to consider secondary connections, such as anxiety stemming from chronic pain or other conditions related to service.

 Medical Evidence